robinkeum/SP23_AIP_Keum/final/README.md

 ## Software

-Used IFTTT and webhooks to send email once PIR sensor detects movement
+Used IFTTT and webhooks to send email once PIR sensor detects movement to alert the user that there was a movement detected in the house when they were not at home.

 '''